geopanag/Demokritos-BCI-Summer-School-2016/Readme.txt

 Summer School day1.pdf: The intro to brain computer interfaces presentation.

 SummerLabTutorial.ipynb: The ipython notebook based on the hands on tutorial of the 2nd day.

+Recordings: EEG recordings of the experiment, for all five subjects.
+Train includes sessions 1 to 4 and Test session 5.